Your Complete Guide to Writing the Common App Personal Statement

 These are extremely common mistakes.
 The issue is you’re not showing the real you colleges want to see.
 Not to repeat ourselves, but they’re only interested in the real you that does things.
 The real you that shows potential for success.

-Personal Statement: 10 steps for writing a great one
+Top 10 steps for writing a great Common App essay

 After you create your free Prompt account, our platform will walk you through how to transform your best experiences into a powerful Common App essay.